Korean business leaders meet Trump for golf amid tariff talks

-A group of top South Korean business leaders held a golf outing with US President Donald Trump at his private Mar-a-Lago estate on Saturday, amid ongoing discussions over tariffs between the two countries.
+A group of top South Korean business leaders held a golf outing with US President Donald Trump at his private Mar-a-Lago estate on Saturday (local time), amid ongoing discussions over tariffs between the two countries.

 On Saturday morning, local police briefly blocked the road connecting Trump's Mar-a-Lago residence to the Trump International Gold Club to allow his motorcade to pass.
 White House pool reporters confirmed his arrival at the club at 9:15 a.m.